A comprehensive roadmap for you

 The website is jam packed with information about essential travel items, how to support us at no cost and even the secrets to booking a great hotel room.
 We show you how to choose a charity to ensure that all your money goes to benefit your project abroad.

 Adventure travelers will find this website just as useful as those on a GAP year or a volunteering mission.
 You might just have the opportunity to change lives.
-Cambodia is rammed full of awesome places to visit; Angkor Wat, Anlong Veng, Kampong Thom and Preah Vihear to name a few.
+Cambodia is jammed full of awesome places to visit; Angkor Wat, Anlong Veng, Kampong Thom and Preah Vihear to name a few.
 Along the way you are going to meet truly interesting characters and see monumental Agkorian temples by the 1,000’s.
 Plus the nightlife in Phnom Penh and Pub Street in Siem Reap.
+Our Cyclebodia pages describe how to cycle through and and Cambodia.

 Volunteer in Cambodia has all the answers